dguglielmi/dlan-linux-software/README.md

-**I'm not the original author of the software and the license of this code is unknown yet** **This is just my personal work to make the software run on modern Linux distros**
+**I'm not the original author of the software and the license of this code is unknown yet.
+This is just my personal work to make the software run on modern Linux distros**

 ------------------------------------------------------